celisun/Deep_learning_automated__neuron_segmentation/README.md

-# CREMIchallenge2017 - Neuron Image Segmentation Task (Residual Networks)
+# CREMIchallenge2017 - Neuron Image Segmentation Task (with residual networks)
 This is a tentative experiments on solving automated neuron segmentation task using deep learing methods.

 See the original challenge post at: https://cremi.org, and leaderboard at: https://cremi.org/leaderboard/